MickHarrigan/uhdrtz-rust/README.md

 - Rotate camera based on keyboard input
 - Read bluetooth data from Arduino and rotate based on that input
 - Display images (masks) over the actual rotating image
+- Add max interval and number of slices to gui
+- GUI for controlling the location of the different images

 ### Nokhwa camera controls:
 - brightness